-Understanding Why Anxiety After Drinking Is More Common Than You Think
+Understanding Hangxiety: Why Anxiety After Drinking Is More Common Than You Think

-Several factors influence the intensity and experience of hangxiety.
+Several factors influence the intensity of hangxiety.
 These include the amount of alcohol consumed, the individual’s mental health history, and even their biological makeup.
-Those who struggle with existing anxiety disorders or depression may find that their hangxiety episodes are more severe, highlighting the intricate link between alcohol consumption and mental health.
+People who already struggle with anxiety disorders or depression may find their hangxiety episodes more severe.
+This highlights the intricate link between alcohol consumption and mental health.

 Biological Mechanisms Behind Hangxiety